JYWO Summer Craft Sessions:

 Each day participants have the opportunity to attend one-hour electives where our Creative Writing Instructors go in-depth on a particular element of craft.
-Choosing five from a total of eight possible sessions, these live classes will also be made available as a recording 48hrs after they occur in order to accommodate different schedules.
-These morning craft sessions are where participants can expand their writing knowledge by exploring different topics and prompts from a variety of instructors.
+Participants choose five from a total of eight possible sessions to attend for their morning elective.
+Held on Zoom, these synchronous classes are also made available as a recording 48hrs after they occur, in order to accommodate different schedules.
+These morning craft sessions invite participants to expand their writing knowledge by exploring different topics and prompts from a variety of instructors.
 Each session is capped at 30 participants in order to allow for interaction with the instructor.

-Craft sessions are included in The Full Program & Package #2
+Craft sessions are included in The Full Summer Program & Package #2

 Taught by: Mark Bias